Jimmy Graham: 2014 season

 Under the terms of the NFL's collective bargaining agreement, Graham became a free agent after the 2013 season.
 On February 28, 2014, it was reported that the Saints had placed a non-exclusive franchise tag on him, meaning that he would be allowed to negotiate and sign an offer sheet with another team; the Saints would then have the right to match that offer sheet and retain Graham, and if they did not, the other team would owe the Saints two first round draft picks.
 No such competing offer sheet was signed, but negotiations between Graham and the Saints were complicated by disagreement as to whether Graham should be treated for bargaining purposes as a tight end (his official position) or as a wide receiver (where he often lines up during games), since the difference in applicable compensation under the franchise tag is more than $5 million for the year.
 On July 2, 2014, an arbitrator ruled that Graham was indeed a tight end for franchise tag purposes.

 Graham appealed the arbitrator's ruling to preserve his position while negotiations continued.
 On July 15, the last day for a new multiyear contract to be negotiated under league rules, the Saints and Graham agreed on a new four-year deal with $21 million guaranteed and a total value of $40 million over four years, making Graham the highest-paid tight end in the league at the time.

-In Week 2, a 26–24 loss to the Cleveland Browns, he had 10 receptions for 118 receiving yards and two receiving touchdowns.
-On November 9, in Week 10 against the 49ers, he had 10 receptions for 76 receiving yards and two receiving touchdowns in the 27–24 loss.
+In Week 2, a 26–24 loss to the Cleveland Browns, he had 10 receptions for 118 yards and two touchdowns.
+On November 9, in Week 10 against the 49ers, he had 10 receptions for 76 yards and two touchdowns in the 27–24 loss.
 With the Saints in a 21–10 hole late in the third quarter, Graham scored the first touchdown to pull within four.
 He scored the second late in the fourth to give the Saints a three-point lead, but the team eventually fell in overtime.
-Two weeks later, against the Ravens, he had six receptions for 47 receiving yards and two receiving touchdowns in the 34–27 loss.
-In the 2014 season, Graham recorded 85 receptions for 889 receiving yards and ten receiving touchdowns.
+Two weeks later, against the Ravens, he had six receptions for 47 yards and two touchdowns in the 34–27 loss.
+In the 2014 season, Graham recorded 85 receptions for 889 yards and 10 touchdowns.
 He was named to the Pro Bowl for the 2014 season and was ranked 31st by his fellow players on the NFL Top 100 Players of 2015.